ramigs/nuxt-fauna-article/nuxt-fauna.md

 ## Repo data

 We'll be using JSON to store the minimal set of repo data the seeder app requires.

-Each repo is represented by the three properties:
+Each repo is represented by three properties:

 ```json
 {